Introduction to Sarbanes-Oxley

 How can Securonix help with SOX compliance

-The Securonix technology provides comprehensive controls in 3 major areas of SOX compliance:
+The Securonix Security Intelligence Platform provides comprehensive controls in 3 major areas of SOX compliance:

 Securonix Access Risk Intelligence uses peer group analysis techniques to identify rogue access to financially critical data based on user’s job functions.
 This rogue access can be sent to business managers and application owners for review.
 The Securonix solution also provides for monitoring of both Access and Activity based separation of duties violations.
 The Securonix solution is identity lifecycle aware and checks for continuos controls like terminated accounts used post-termination to conduct activities.